cea-hpc/clustershell/doc/sphinx/tools/clush.rst

 then displays gathered output results.
 If standard output is redirected to a file, *clush* detects it and disable any progress indicator.

+.. warning:: *clush*  will only consolidate identical command outputs if the command return codes are also the same.

 The following is a simple example of *clush* command used to execute ``uname -r`` on *node40*, *node41* and *node42*, wait for their completion and finally display digested output results::